idexus/Sharp.UI/README.md

 - [App theme, device idiom and platform templates](./doc/deftemplates.md)
 - [Application shell](./doc/shellapplication.md)

-# Automatic code generation
+# Auto-generated bindable properties

-In `Sharp.UI` bindable properties and their fluent methods are generated automaically.
+In `Sharp.UI` bindable properties and their float methods are automatically generated.
+You just need to define the interface.

 ```cs
 [BindableProperties]